-- Mattresses with too much hug will make it difficult to change positions and move around.
+- Mattresses without good responsiveness make it difficult to change positions and move around.
 You may find your amorous activities rather sluggish and less energetic because you are expending so much energy simply trying to change positions.

-- Can you say “mother-in-law visits”?
-Sometimes, you’re not the only ones in the house, and no one else needs to know what you are doing in the bedroom.
-The best mattresses for couples will absorb motion and vibrations to minimize noise no matter what you are doing in bed.
+- Sometimes, you’re not the only ones in the house, and no one else needs to know what you’re doing in the bedroom.
+A mattress with cheaply made, squeaky springs is not only indiscreet but also distracting.